Charlie9009/CI_PP2_UPM/README.md

 * **Congratulations Modal**

-* When a user completes the game a modal shows up to congratulate the user the game is over along with the final time and how many moves were done ass well as a reset button if the user wants to play again.
+* When a user completes the game a modal shows up to congratulate the user the game is over along with the final time and how many moves were done as well as a reset button if the user wants to play again.
 <br>
 <img src="docs/features/feature_modal.JPG">